How Emotion AI is Redefining Emotional Marketing

 The Intersection of AI and Emotional Marketing

 Emotional marketing is the practice of creating a connection with an audience by appealing to their feelings.
 Successful campaigns from brands like Nike (“Just Do It”) and Coca-Cola (“Share a Coke”) are built on their ability to evoke powerful emotions such as inspiration, joy, and belonging.
+Learn more about Nike’s emotional marketing strategies.

 Traditionally, the effectiveness of these campaigns was measured through indirect metrics like brand recall, engagement rates, and sales uplift.
 Marketers had to infer the emotional impact.
 Emotion AI changes this dynamic entirely.